-Also known as The Dagda, his name means “The Good God” as in “Great” or “Good at all things” and he we was depicted as highly benevolent and very generous in nature.
-In the Irish mythological texts, he sides with humanity against the Fomorians, a rival tribe of gods who represent chaos and parallel the Germanic Jötnar, the giants of Norse Mythology.
+Also known as The Dagda, his name means “The Good God” as in “Great” or “Good at all things.”
+He is also depicted as a benevolent and generous deity.
+In the Irish mythological texts, he sides with humanity against the Fomorians, a rival tribe of gods who represent chaos and parallel the Germanic Jötnar of Norse Mythology.

 Dagda is one of the chieftains of the Tuatha Dé Danann, the Irish gods of civilisation, and is one of the three great champions of his tribe, along with Lugh and Oghma.
 His brothers are Nuada and Oghma, and the latter may be his twin.
 His wife is the goddess Morrigan, and Boann is his mistress.
 He is the father of several deities, most notably Aegnus with whom he seems to have a close relationship.

-Although Celtic deities often have overlapping, non-exclusive domains (most Celtic deities are associated with healing, for instance) Dagda’s domains are quite clear and distinct: he is Father Earth and tribal chieftain.
-Dagda is a god of agriculture, masculine strength and sexuality, and the fertility of the earth.
+Although Celtic deities have overlapping, non-exclusive domains (most Celtic deities are associated with healing, for instance) several of Dagda’s domains are quite clear and distinct: he is a Father Earth figure and tribal chieftain.
+Dagda is a god of agriculture, strength, masculine sexuality, and fertility.
 As a god of growing things he is also a weather deity – a god of both earth and sky, much like his Germanic parallel, Thor.
-He is a god of the seasons, associated with the turning of the wheel of the year, and of time.
-Depicted as middle-aged and a bearded, burly giant of a man, Dagda is a mature god of wisdom, Druid lore and magic.
+He is a god of the seasons, associated with the cycle of the year and of time.
+Depicted as middle-aged, bearded, burly giant of a man, Dagda is a mature god of wisdom, Druid lore and magic.
 He is a god who can both grant life and take it away.

 He is associated with many places in Ireland.
 His spirit is said to dwell in the sidh (fairy mound) of Brú na Bóinne in Newgrange, as well as Uisneach – the spiritual centre of Ireland.
 Brú na Bóinne predates the Celts, having been built by an earlier people, however they revered this site a as a sacred place, sometimes described in lore as the central point of their known universe.
 Dagda’s descriptions have drawn contemporary comparison with the Cerne Abbas Giant earthwork in Dorset England, whose origin and age remains a mystery.
 Out of other contenders for this figure, Ogma stands out – Dagda’s brother god, with whom Dadga and Nuada may form a trinity.